bartelto/liri/README.md

 - Does Spotify have my favorite new song?
 - Who are the actors in that new movie I heard about?

-LIRI puts the answers to these qustions at your fingertips by employing three different APIs: Bandsintown, Spotify, and the Online Movie Database.
+LIRI puts the answers to these questions at your fingertips by employing three different APIs: Bandsintown, Spotify, and the Online Movie Database.

 ## Using LIRI